 I wanted to know what was wrong and how to fix it, and I wanted it taken care of NOW.

 An ear infection is not something to be taken lightly.
 They are really, really painful, as I learned when I got my first (and only) ear infection as an adult when my son was a baby.
-In a twist of fate, I got the ear infection when it would have been common for him, and I have been teething for a few years – cutting my wisdom teeth – when my kids should be the ones with new pearly whites.
+In a twist of fate, I got the ear infection when it would have been common for him, and I had been teething for a few years – cutting my wisdom teeth – when my kids should have been the ones with new pearly whites.
 Instead of living vicariously through my children, they’re living vicariously through me – in the pain category!

 After diagnosis and prescription, I wanted the quick fix so badly I even tried to go to the closest possible pharmacy on the way home.
 The mechanical drawer at the drive-through was broken, and my son said he’d rather wait the 20 minutes to get to our end of town than get out of the van and go in.
-Praise be to God, because I forgot you have to wait half an hour for the order to be filled.

 The Treacherous Antibiotic Question – Would I use it on the Ear Infection?